Jamcre/bluetti-esp32-bridge/README.md

 Ensure the RTC is being provided via NTP (us the code in the hub folder)

 ## Software Setup
+### Sensor Node
-How to install and set up CYD firmware:
+How to download and set up CYD firmware:
 - Pull the CYD_firmware.ino and the libraries (Arduino libraries folder) folder from github.
 - Replace your old Arduino 'libraries' folder with the one provided @ ecolibrium2025-sensors/_sensor/libraries